 Jennifer's year even more so.
 Yes, being Queen is a challenge, but I encourage you to look into your bucket list-if you have, even a little,

 considered this trip, really think harder!
 Remember, we are women and can do anything.
 Because we did everything this year.

 Nile Love to All

-Please share this information with members who may not have access to e-mail.
+Thank you so much for helping me and please share this information with ladies who may not have access to email.